 Dangers Stinging Insects Pose in Jacksonville

-Honey bees are important for the environment since they are one of the top pollinators.
+Honey bees are necessary for the environment since they are one of the top pollinators.
 However, when a colony of bees makes their home on your property, they become more of a problem than a benefit.
-Honey bees can only sting once, since the process of stinging results in their death.
-That doesn’t mean they won’t sting if they feel threatened, or if you accidentally step on one or touch one.
+Honey bees can only sting once since the process of stinging results in their death.
+That doesn’t mean they won’t sting if they feel threatened or if you accidentally step on one or touch one.
 Rather than eliminating honey bees, it’s a good idea to have a professional pest control company relocate the colony so they can continue pollinating without putting your family at risk.

 Carpenter bees look similar to bumblebees, but they can cause damage to your house.
 Carpenter bees create tunnels and nests in wood.
 They often build nests in porches or the exterior walls of a house.
 Any unpainted wood is fair game for these bees.
-It’s important to stop carpenter bees before they cause damage to your home.
+It’s crucial to stop carpenter bees before they cause damage to your home.

 Yellow jackets are one of the more aggressive species of stinging insect.
 They live in large colonies which can contain thousands of yellow jackets.
-They build nests in the ground or in attics, along eaves, or on chimneys.
+They build nests in the ground or attics, along eaves, or on chimneys.
 They will attack if they feel you are too near their nest and can also sting many times.
 As is true with most stinging insects, they can cause severe allergic reactions in some people.

 When Is Stinging Insect Season?

 As alluded to earlier, the warm weather in Florida means that stinging insect season lasts longer.
 Luckily, Jacksonville has enough of a winter to get a short break from stinging insects.
 When the temperature drops into the low 50s, stinging insects grow dormant.
 If the temperature drops to freezing, stinging insects can die from the cold.
-Even though you won’t many stinging insects during the winter in Florida, it’s a good time to prevent their arrival in the spring.
+Even though you won’t have many stinging insects during the winter in Florida, it’s a good time to prevent their arrival in the spring.
 Take steps such as painting or staining exposed wood, clearing your yard of debris or excess foliage, and sealing cracks and holes in the exterior of your house.